Maco015/Ollama-Minimal-HTML-UI/README.md

 ![The interface](./docs/interface.png)

+# Features

+- Syntax highlighting
+- All markdown is automatically sanitized and rendered as markdown
+- Message streams display
+- Custom IP address and model setting

 # Purpose

 I am sick of seeing a bunch of random interfaces that depend on a whole bunch of nonsense.
 I know I want something simple that works that I can trust.
 You're here, so you probably do too.